-The best things to do in Tobermory
+The Best Things to Do in Tobermory

 With its houses coloured like a box of children’s crayons, reflected in the harbour’s still water, it is one of the most attractive harbour towns that I have visited.
 Yet, despite its popularity, it manages to retain an air of calm and friendliness.

 Start your day in Tobermory by wandering its main street, browsing in its shops and perhaps stopping for a coffee.

-2. Walk to the lighthouse at Rubha nan Gall
+Walk to the lighthouse at Rubha nan Gall

 A sheer drop to the ocean on one side; a heather-clad bluff rising on your other side.
 The initial short steep climb levels off to a path that winds its way gently to the lighthouse.

 To reach the lighthouse, walk along Tobermory’s main street until you reach Tobermory Lifeboat Station.
 From here, take the signposted path that goes diagonally into the woods.

 Visit Tobermory Distillery

 In the mood for a spot of whisky tasting?
 Then why not visit Tobermory’s distillery?